 Book Your Appointment Now

 Teleplus care clinic is not an urgent care clinic.
-If you have an emergency please call 911 or go to the nearest urgent care facility.
+If you have an emergency please call911 or go to the nearest urgent care facility.

 Frequently Asked Questions

 If your blood work is current, expect a same-day or next-business-day prescription.
-If you need fresh labs first, allow 5 to 10 days for the full process — requisition, blood draw at LifeLabs, Dynacare, or Alberta Precision Laboratories, results, and physician review.
+If you need fresh labs first, allow 5 to 10 days for the full process — requisition, blood draw at LifeLabs, Dynacare, or Alberta Precision Laboratories, results, and doctor review.

 Personal importation of Ozempic into Canada is prohibited under the Food and Drugs Act except in narrowly defined circumstances.
 Counterfeit semaglutide has been intercepted by the CBSA, and unregulated compounded versions carry significant health risk.
 Use a licensed Canadian pharmacy for safety and legal protection.

 Most patients regain a portion of lost weight within 12 months of discontinuation, according to the STEP-1 extension study.
 Sustained results require ongoing treatment combined with nutrition and activity changes.
-Always taper under physician supervision rather than stopping abruptly.
+Always taper under doctor supervision rather than stopping abruptly.

 There is currently no generic semaglutide in Canada — Novo Nordisk's patent runs into 2031.
-Trulicity (dulaglutide), Rybelsus (oral semaglutide), and Saxenda (liraglutide) are alternative GLP-1 medications that may be priced differently.
+Trulicity (dulaglutide), Rybelsus (oral semaglutide), and Saxenda (liraglutide) are alternative GLP-1 medications that may be planned differently.
 Mounjaro (tirzepatide) is a newer dual GIP/GLP-1 agonist also available in Canada.

 Ozempic is not Health Canada-approved for use under age 18.
 For adolescents with type 2 diabetes or severe obesity, prescribers may consider Wegovy (approved for ages 12+ for chronic weight management since 2023) or Saxenda.
 Decisions are individualized with pediatric specialist involvement.